Non-Standard Interactions and Prospects for Studying Standard Parameter Degeneracies in DUNE and T2HKK: Results and Discussion

 The current and future neutrino oscillation experiments are diligently aiming at measuring neutrino mass hierarchy and $CP$ violating phase $\delta$.
 In presence of NSI (for example, assuming $\epsilon_{e\mu}$ and $\delta_{e\mu}$ non-zero) the situation becomes more complicated due to presence of additional sources of $CP$ violation.
 The nature may intromit $CP$ violation for wide range of $\delta$($\delta_{e\mu}$).
-In the present work, instead of focusing on measurement of $CP$ phases($\delta,\delta_{e\mu}$) we have obtained all possible $\delta(true)$ and $\delta_{e\mu}(true)$ values which are different from $CP$ conserving values of $\delta$ and $\delta_{e\mu}$ at certain confidence level obtained from neutrino oscillation experiments.
-It is advantageous to use $CP$ fraction formalism \cite{cpfraction} to study $CP$ violation and to disentangle the standard and non-standard $CP$ violation effects in neutrino oscillation experiments.
-The $CP$ fraction corresponding to $\delta(\delta_{e\mu})$ may be defined as the fraction $F(\delta)(F(\delta_{e\mu}))$ of total allowed range ($0$ to $2\pi$) over which $CP$ violation can be discovered for $\delta(true)(\delta_{e\mu}(true))$.
-We have fixed absolute values of NSI parameters to their true values and $\delta(test)$, $\delta_{e\mu}(test)$ to their $CP$ conserving values $(\delta,\delta_{e\mu})\in\{(0,0),(0,\pi),(\pi,0),(\pi,\pi)\}$ taking into account both mass hierarchies in test values.
-To disentangle the $CP$ violation effects from standard and non-standard $CP$ phases using $CP$ fractions we have shown the effect of the real NSI parameter ($\epsilon_{e\mu}$) on the $CP$ violation discovery reach for DUNE+T2HKK experiments.